qr-contest/qr-contest.github.io/docs/contests/qa_accordion.md

 </p>

   Note that tags are pipe \| delimited (the vertical bar).
 If you would like to just paste Answers, you may use any of the fields above (be sure to include a column named "text").
-Copy the area of the spreadsheet and open a text edit area for a new Answer; then paste the values.
+Copy the area of the spreadsheet and open a text edit area for a new <i>Answer</i>; then paste the values.
 The below will create 5 answers.
 Here is a sample spreadsheet:

 <p align="center" class="screen-shot">
    <img class="image-border" alt="copy/paste answers only" src="../../assets/images/cp_a_only.png">